Jerry Maguire: Critical response

-On Rotten Tomatoes, Jerry Maguire has an approval rating of 85% based on reviews from 91 critics, with an average score of 7.8/10.
-Its consensus states: "Anchored by dazzling performances from Tom Cruise, Cuba Gooding Jr., and Renée Zellweger, as well as Cameron Crowe's tender direction, Jerry Maguire meshes romance and sports with panache."
-On Metacritic, the film has a weighted average score of 77 out of 100 based on reviews from 28 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on 28 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Cuba Gooding Jr. won an Academy Award for Best Supporting Actor for his portrayal of Rod Tidwell, the Arizona Cardinals football player who sticks with Maguire.
 Cruise was also nominated for Best Actor in a Leading Role and the movie marked Renée Zellweger's breakout role.
 The film was nominated for Best Picture, and crew members on the film were nominated for Best Original Screenplay and Best Film Editing awards.

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, writing that there "are so many subplots that Jerry Maguire seems too full" and also commented that the film "starts out looking cynical and quickly becomes a heartwarmer."
 Todd McCarthy of Variety wrote "An exceptionally tasty contempo comedic romance, Jerry Maguire runs an unusual pattern on its way to scoring an unexpected number of emotional, social and entertaining points.
 Smartly written and boasting a sensational cast, Cameron Crowe's shrewdly observed third feature also gives Tom Cruise one of his very best roles..."
+In a four out of four review, Graham Young of Birmingham Mail explained that "the Mission: Impossible star earns his own spurs by appearing in virtually every scene, carrying the picture almost single-handedly like only the truly big stars can."
+John Lyttle of The Independent said, "What makes Jerry Maguire a messy, and therefore a genuinely modern romantic comedy -- what gives it a swoon appeal missing from the genre since When Harry Met Sally -- is that Cruise is finally forced to move forward."

 Former Green Bay Packers vice president Andrew Brandt said that the film "accurately portrayed the cutthroat nature of the agent business, especially the lengths to which agents will go to retain or pilfer clients.
 It also captured the financial, emotional and psychological investment that goes far beyond negotiating contracts."